LBScarfo/Customer-Satisfaction-CSAT-Improvement-Project/README.md

 This project provides a data-driven analysis to improve Customer Satisfaction (CSAT).
 Key findings include:

 - CSAT scores are influenced by agent tenure and team composition.
+- CSAT declines as response time increases, highlighting the importance of timely responses.
 - High-volume Order Related category represents the most actionable improvement opportunity.

 **Key Recommendations:**
 - Rebalance teams to optimize agent tenure mix.
+- Collaborate with Planning and Real-Time Analyst teams to explore schedule adjustments that could reduce response times and improve CSAT.
 - Implement targeted actions to improve Order Related CSAT.
 - Use interactive dashboards to monitor performance, provide assistance, and enable peer support.